Group4-CodePath/grapevine/README.md

 * FEED
    * Immediatly upon logging in they will be brought to a page curated for them based on the people they follow as well as the plants
 * PROFILE PAGE
-   * page where the user can view all the boards or their plants as well as a "theme"/"banner" that is a collage of their plants (possibly their most liked pics or custom created)
+   * Page where the user can view all the boards or their plants as well as a "theme"/"banner" that is a collage of their plants (possibly their most liked pics or custom created)
+* SEARCH PAGE
+  * Page where user can search up users and plants.
 ## 3. Navigation

 **Tab Navigation** (Tab to Screen)